Guceri/dydxExchangeAnalytics/README.md

 ## TODO List
 - [ ] create similar tools for new perpetual BTC contract
 - [ ] create a dashboard where all information can be viewed on one page (shiny app)
-- [ ] provide links to api and dydx liquidator and exchange
+- [ ] quality control check on liquidator values and expirations

 ## [Account Liquidation Levels](dydx_liq.R)